pedreviljoen/goflate/README.md

 export PATH=$PATH:$(go env GOPATH)/bin
 ```

-All set, the binary is downloaded and install at your GOPATH, to start using this package simply head to your terminal and execute the below command and a list of isntructions will appear
+All set, the binary is downloaded and instaled at your GOPATH, to start using this package simply head to your terminal and execute the below command and a list of instructions will appear

 ```sh
 goflate